Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Results and discussion

 The value of $\sigma_\text{noise}$ used in the Bayesian likelihood was fixed to $0.0018$.
 This value corresponds to the standard deviation of the residuals between the modeled and measured PL signals and reflects the general agreement between the experiment and the model.
 Although the shot noise of the measurement is one order of magnitude lower with our experimental conditions, the residuals are dominated by systematic effects not captured by the analytical model.
 This is evident in Fig.~\ref{fig:error_analysis}(a), where one experimental PL trace at a fixed angle (green) and the corresponding calculated signal (blue dashed) agree in the overall structure and in the positions of the cross-relaxation dips, but differ noticeably in the relative contrast of individual features.
 In addition, the measured trace exhibits a weak shoulder adjacent to the central feature (most visible at negative magnetic fields) that is not reproduced by the analytical model.
-This extra structure could arise from hyperfine-induced splittings from strongly coupled naturally abundant $^{13}$C nuclear spins in the diamond.
-These deviations correspond to amplitude differences of order $10^{-3}-10^{-2}$ in the PL intensity.
+Similar splittings in microwave-free PL features have been attributed to hyperfine-enabled extra degeneracies and dipolar relaxation channels with other spin species~\cite{Pellet-Mary2021,Pellet-Mary2023,Irena2025,Zheng2025}.
+In our sample, this structure could arise from hyperfine-induced splittings from strongly coupled naturally abundant $^{13}$C nuclear spins in the diamond.
+Altogether, these deviations correspond to amplitude differences of order $10^{-3}-10^{-2}$ in the PL intensity.